Why Choose the RN to MSN Accelerated Track?

 Graduation requires a minimum of 3.0 GPA.
 Students must earn a grade of 2.0 or better in each MSN program course (no more than 2 courses with "C" or lower.)
-Completion of all coursework and successfully passing a comprehensive exam is required within a 5-year time limit from the start of the MSN coursework.
+Completion of all coursework is required within a 5-year time limit from the start of the MSN coursework.

 Debby Buck, Off Campus Student Support